-A Charter is priced on the type of aircraft required, distance travelled and time required.
+A charter flight is priced on the type of aircraft required, distance travelled and time required.
 The cost will include the cost of positioning the aircraft to and from it’s base.
-Our minimum price for a custom charter is just £650.00 + vat.
+Our minimum price for a custom charter is just £650.00 + VAT.

 Can the helicopter land anywhere?

 No. Every endeavour will be made to land as near as is possible to the requested area keeping the safety of the passengers first and foremost.
 All private sites will be considered with regard to size and suitability as a landing site.
 Landings are also subject to the land owner’s permission and must adhere to the Civil Aviation Authorities guidelines.